cataclysmbnteam/Cataclysm-BN/docs/en/game/lore/beginning.md

----
-title: How it all started
+# How it all started
----

 :::danger{title="spoiler alert"}